 Robert Crawford - Trustee

 Robert Crawford has been a trustee director of The Donkey Sanctuary since 2010 and currently chairs the Finance and Governance Committee and the Capital Projects Group.
-He is also chief executive of the Society of Consumer Affairs Professionals in Europe and Principal of Crawford Service Management, a customer-centred consultancy that focuses on developing and implementing strategies leading to increased sales and retention.
+He is Principal of Crawford Service Management, a customer-centred consultancy that focuses on developing and implementing strategies leading to increased sales and retention.
+With a senior background in banking, he has also served as Executive Director of The Institute of Customer Service and as Chief Executive of the Society of Consumer Affairs Professionals in Europe.
 Robert is regarded as one of the UK’s leading customer service practitioners, having developed nationally recognised pillars of customer service: UKCSI (UK Customer Satisfaction Index), a methodology for gauging customer satisfaction and benchmarking against the best; and ServiceMark, the UK’s national customer service standard.

 Rosemary Gillespie - Trustee

 Rosemary became a trustee of The Donkey Sanctuary in 2012 due to a lifelong love of donkeys and a desire to improve their lives, especially abroad.
 Originally a nurse, Rosemary worked in California and the UK, specialising in general surgery, spinal injuries and eventually becoming a ward sister and nurse teacher.
 She moved into academia as senior lecturer in health policy and medical sociology at the University of Portsmouth, completing her PhD in 2000.
 She led the Kings Fund: Patient Involvement Project, and joined the NHS Modernisation Agency: National Clinical Governance Support Team in 2002.
 Rosemary moved to the voluntary sector in 2006 and held a number of leadership roles, including deputy CEO at Breast Cancer Care, CEO of The Roy Castle Lung Cancer Foundation and CEO of Terrence Higgins Trust.
-She is currently interim Chief Executive of the Society of Chiropodists and Podiatrists and the College of Podiatry.
+She now runs a consultancy and works as an interim CEO.

 Sue Griffin - Trustee